ganeshmohan02/Python/Fortimanager_4/readme.txt

-"fwinput_cfg" -file for contains all the variabls (souce of data).
+"Fortimanager_Master"-file for all the fortimanager class & functions RESTAPI call.
-"Fortimanager_Master"-file contains all the fortimanager class & functions RESTAPI call.
+"fwinput_cfg" -file for variables {WEB,APP}(Source of data).
-"FMPrework"-file conains all prework task list.
+"FMPrework"-file for prework job.
-"Cutover" -file conains all cutover task list.
+"Cutover"  -file for cutover job.
-"Rollback"-file conains all rollback task list.
+"Rollback" -file for rollback job.
 **********************************************

 Prework task list: